 sudo certbot --nginx

-Manually Restarting or Reloading Application Servers
+Restarting or Reloading Other Servers

 Using Certbot's --deploy-hook